THUHoloLab/SAFARI/README.md

 </p>

-**SAFARI** is a general inverse problem framework for wavefront recovery.
+**SAFRI** is a general inverse problem framework for wavefront recovery.
 It leverages the intrinsic physical properties of wavefronts and enables single-shot characterization of diverse classes of complex optical wavefronts, including **structured beams**, **aberrations**, and **speckle fields**.

 ## News